medialab/xan/docs/cookbook/dataviz.md

 ### Fitting the screen

 In `series.csv`, the data is quite concise, so it is easy to print all columns losslessly in the terminal.
-But see what happens when we use the command, in a small terminal, on `sotu.csv`, containing urls and full text for whole speeches:
+But see what happens when we use the command, in a small terminal, on `sotu.csv`, containing urls and the full text of whole speeches:

 ```bash
 xan view sotu.csv